 The Turkey Vulture won’t win any beauty contests.
 The birds’ shape and head look similar to a Turkey, with a red head and dark body feathers.
 This large bird lives all across the U.S. The small featherless head is ideal for foraging inside of dead animals, like alligators, raccoons, and opossums.
 They generally hunt their prey by hovering about 200 feet above the ground.
 Although the Turkey Vulture generally migrates, it may stay put during mild winters.
 They generally live over open plains, desert or forest.
+Turkey Vultures roost in large numbers.
 Groups of up to 70 or more may roost in trees and towers, and leave when the warm, rising air makes it easier to fly.

 The Turkey Vulture features a bald head with reddish skin similar to that of a turkey.
 They are large birds weighing up to six pounds, with a wingspan up to 32 inches.
 Their long, slim tail and long wings enable it to soar on wind currents with little effort.
 Surprisingly, when taken in as young birds, they can be loyal and charming pets.

 The damage caused by these birds can be impressive.
 They are known to attack roofs, caulking and other exterior surfaces causing extensive damage, and leave bones and carcasses in unpleasant places.
 Being a large bird, their dropping is significant and can build up quickly if a large flock is present creating a serious health risk.
 They also have a reputation of being a noisy bird, especially when fighting over food sources or hanging out in a large group.